SandAI-org/Megatron-LM-MagiAttention/magiattention_example/README.md

 ### prepare data
 We use openwebtext(https://huggingface.co/datasets/Skylion007/openwebtext) to continue training llama-3.2-1b.

-You can run prepare_data.sh to download data from huggingface and preprocess data.
+You can run prepare_data.sh int ./data to download data from huggingface and preprocess data.

 ### intergrate with magiattention
 We intergrate magiattention with te and local transformer inplementation.